ethz-asl/background_foreground_segmentation/README.md

 You may also use the pre-trained models or the config files used to obtain these (see [`pretrained_models_and_configs.md`](pretrained_models_and_configs.md)).

 ## Online Learning  (not runnable without ROS dependencies)
-The paper experiment was conducted on bagfile [Rumlang1](https://drive.google.com/file/d/1uJQkurwowBo5NmOd9aCYqvV2wDAx2FHs/view?usp=sharing).
+The paper experiment was conducted on bagfile [link removed for anonymity].

 For online learning we rely on simultaneously executing nodes in python2 and python3, so in case you encounter import errors make sure to install the dependencies to both python versions.